 Hyperprolactinemia is a disorder in which your pituitary gland produces excessive amounts of the hormone prolactin.
 Prolactin is a hormone that stimulates milk production in women.
 Prolactin normally circulates in the blood in small amounts in women who are not pregnant, and in large amounts during pregnancy and right after birth.

 Hyperprolactinemia can cause irregular or no ovulation, resulting in infertility.
 Women who have this disorder often have irregular periods, and may also experience galactorrhea—milk production when not pregnant.

 One of the most common causes of hyperprolactinemia is a benign tumor growing on the pituitary gland—the gland that produces prolactin.
 The pituitary gland is located in the base of the brain near the vision center.
 Other causes of excess prolactin production may be an underactive thyroid (hypothyroidism), or certain medications you may be taking.
 Sometimes the cause is unknown.

 Your medical history and a physical exam are helpful in diagnosing hyperprolactinemia.
-Listed below are tests that may also be used to confirm the diagnosis:
+Listed below are tests your physician may also use to confirm the diagnosis:

-- Magnetic Resonance Imaging (MRI) - a scan that uses high frequency radio waves to produce an image of the pituitary gland to detect a tumor or other abnormality
+A scan that uses high-frequency radio waves to produce an image of the pituitary gland to detect a tumor or other abnormality

-A Yes.
+Yes.
 Hyperprolactinemia can cause reduced estrogen production from the ovaries.
-Estrogen plays an important role in keeping your bones strong and dense, so a lack of estrogen can reduce your bone density and leave you at risk for osteoporosis.
+Estrogen plays an important role in keeping your bones strong and dense, so a lack of estrogen can reduce your bone density and increase your risk for osteoporosis.
 Estrogen also helps to protect against heart disease.
 Treatment to correct hyperprolactinemia can restore your estrogen levels and help protect you from osteoporosis and heart disease later in life.